JuliaSmoothOptimizers/LinearOperators.jl/docs/src/tutorial.md

 r
 ```

-There is also a LSR1 operator that behaves similarly to these two.
+There is also a LSR1 operator that behaves similarly to these two and a compact L-BFGS operator (forward mode only).

 ## Restriction, extension and slices